Get Your Summer Vacation Side Hustle On

 7. Find unclaimed money

 It may sound unbelievable, but it’s possible that you’re owed hundreds or even thousands of dollars.
-You may have refunds from various merchants, old savings accounts and other sources.
+You may have refunds from various merchants, old savings accounts and other sources of extra money.
 You may have completely forgot that you even had these accounts in the first place.

 The National Association of Unclaimed Property Administrators is an organization which maintains a database of unclaimed money for individuals in each state.
 To see if you’ve left money on the table somewhere, visit Unclaimed.org.
 Check your current state of residence as well as other places you’ve lived to make sure you don’t miss anything.
 If you find missed money that belongs to you, you’ll need to answer some questions to prove your identity.
 You’ll then provide your current contact information and voila, a check will arrive in the mail.